illinois-data-curation/ryan-ben-vital/README.md

 ## Licenses

-### Dataset Created (`data/processed/integrated.csv`)
+### Dataset Citations
-This dataset was derived from:
+Our dataset was derived from:

-- National Centers for Environmental Information (NCEI) data, Creative Commons CC0 1.0 Universal (CC0), available at [https://www.ncei.noaa.gov](https://www.ncei.noaa.gov).
+- National Centers for Environmental Information (NCEI) data, Creative Commons CC0 1.0 Universal (CC0), available at [https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/13/pcp/1/9/1895-2024?base_prd=true&begbaseyear=1901&endbaseyear=2000](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/13/pcp/1/9/1895-2024?base_prd=true&begbaseyear=1901&endbaseyear=2000).
-- Iowa Open Data, Creative Commons Attribution 4.0 International (CC BY 4.0), available at [https://data.iowa.gov](https://data.iowa.gov).
+- Iowa Open Data, Creative Commons Attribution 4.0 International (CC BY 4.0), available at [https://data.iowa.gov/Crashes/Vehicle-Crashes-in-Iowa/tw78-ziwj/about_data](https://data.iowa.gov/Crashes/Vehicle-Crashes-in-Iowa/tw78-ziwj/about_data).

+Both datasets are downloaded in CSV format.
 Modifications have been made to integrate and preprocess the data for analysis.
 Use of the data must comply with the respective licenses.

+### Software Citations

+Use of the software must comply with the respective licenses.

 ### Software Created:
 Licensed under the MIT License.
 See `LICENSE.txt` for details.